PhD Student - Epidemiology

 She obtained her MPH from the Yale School of Public Health with a concentration in Chronic Disease Epidemiology.
 Torres' work there focused primarily on the disparities in utilization of mammography screening within the Hispanic-Latino community.

-Torres is a second-year doctoral student at the Bloomberg School within the Cancer Epidemiology concentration.
+Torres is a fourth-year doctoral candidate at the Bloomberg School within the Cancer Epidemiology concentration.
 Thus far, she has analyzed the effectiveness of patient navigation on improving breast cancer screening among black Medicare beneficiaries from Baltimore City.
-Additionally, she has worked toward integrating this information with geographic data to determine whether the success of the patient navigation program varies by how far individuals reside from health services.
+She has worked toward integrating this information with geographic data to determine whether the success of the patient navigation program varies by how far individuals reside from health services.
+She also spent time working closely with the Chief of Epidemiologic Services at the Baltimore City Health Department to create a youth violence report for the city's Violent Crime Reduction Enhancement Initiative.